D9ping/IpAddressExpress/README.md

 No, PublicIpChangeDetector is still in development.
 Compiling the binary yourself can create a more optimized binary for the processor you are using.

+###### What features still needs to be implemented?
+TODO's:
+ - Added support for a SQLlite database.
+ - Allow to temporary disable a public ip service instead of avoiding forever.

 ## Support
-If you find RaspAP useful lease consider buying the founders a drink.
+If you find it useful lease consider buying the founders a drink.
 [![Beerpay](https://beerpay.io/D9ping/PublicIpChangeDetector/badge.svg?style=beer-square)](https://beerpay.io/D9ping/PublicIpChangeDetector)  [![Beerpay](https://beerpay.io/D9ping/PublicIpChangeDetector/make-wish.svg?style=flat-square)](https://beerpay.io/D9ping/PublicIpChangeDetector?focus=wish)